Zaki978/European-Soccer-SQL-Data-Project/README.md

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/League%20Home%20-%20Away%20Goals.png" alt="European Leagues Photo" width="400" height="200">

 ### 5. Arsenal FC Specific Analysis
 - **Goal-Scoring Patterns**: Overall more goals were scored at home, notably in the 2017 season with 54 home goals vs. 20 away goals.- Season-by-season performance metrics
 - **Top-scoring players**: Pierre-Emerick Aubameyang	was Arsenal's lead scorer with 64	in 114 matches, followed by Alexis Sánchez with 60 goals and Alexandre Lacazette	with 50 goals.
 - **Offensive Stats**: Arsenal scored the most goals and had the most wins during the 2016 season with 77 goals and 23 wins.

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/Arsenal%20Performance%20Dashboard%20Snapshot.png" alt="European Leagues Photo" width="1100" height="550">

-## Key Findings
-6.
-7. **Barcelona had the largest goal difference** of 470 whereas Granada has the smallest goal difference of -121 across all seasons

-## Data Visualization in Tableau available on my [Tableau Public Profile](https://public.tableau.com/app/profile/zaki.bouaoudia4587/vizzes).

 ## Recommendations and Further Analysis
 Based on the insights and findings above, I would encourage others to consider exploring the following for further analysis: